nathiss/nathiss.github.io/src/content/articles/beginnings-are-hard/index.md

 ### Platforms long forgotten

-There were many more projects which aimed to create my personal space on the web, but only these mentioned above are still remembered by me enough to write a new sentences about.
+There were many more projects which aimed to create my personal space on the web, but only these mentioned above are still remembered by me enough to write a few sentences about.

 It's safe to say they all suffered from the same fundamental flaws: